There are pros and cons to consider when installing laminate flooring.

 Owing to the fact that laminate planks merely clip together, it can enable water to become trapped between them.
 If left unattended, this will result in swelling and warping.
 If spills occur on any type of laminate flooring, they should be thoroughly wiped up as soon as possible after occurring.

 It is not recommended that laminate flooring be placed in rooms where sump pumps or floor drains have been installed.
 If it has to be laid in a basement area, it is strongly recommended that an additional moisture barrier be installed.
-It is not recommended that laminate be installed in bathrooms unless each plank and all edges have been thoroughly sealed afterwards.
+It is not recommended that laminate be installed in bathrooms unless each plank and all edges have been thoroughly sealed afterward.
 Installing in kitchens can be done, provided that spills are wiped up right after they occur.

 2. No Option for Refinishing

 When solid or engineered hardwood flooring starts to look shabby, it can usually be refinished a few times before needing replacement.
 Laminate flooring on the other hand cannot be refinished at all.
 This means that once it starts to show signs of wear and tear, it will need to be completely replaced.
-Stains, scratches and dents will unfortunately become permanent fixtures on this flooring until such time as it is replaced.
+Stains, scratches, and dents will unfortunately become permanent fixtures on this flooring until such time as it is replaced.
 As a result, it is recommended that a few additional planks be purchased at the time of installation.
 This will enable a few repairs to be done without full replacement being needed right away.

 3. Poor Installation can Look Terrible

 One of the main reasons why professional installation is required for laminate flooring is that it will ensure that patterns are repeated in the correct intervals.
-Each panel must be installed in a specific order for the flooring to look as natural as possible afterwards.
+Each panel must be installed in a specific order for the flooring to look as natural as possible afterward.

 4. No Increase in Resale Value

-One of the main disadvantages of laminate flooring is that it will not provide any form of increase in resale value of a home – unlike solid hardwood.
+One of the main disadvantages of laminate flooring is that it will not provide any form of an increase in the resale value of a home – unlike solid hardwood.
 This means that if a home is going to be sold in the near future, solid wood flooring may be a far better option.

 5. Can Amplify Noise